 Meet the Team

 Our Head Students are elected each year from Year 12 by a group of their peers.
-Henry and Jessica and their deputies, Megan, Charmaine, Alex and Joseph, are the voice of the Sixth Form and attend regular meetings with the School Council and the Head of Sixth Form.
+Euan and Jessica and their deputies, Katie, Ikrah, Edward and Rory, are the voice of the Sixth Form and attend regular meetings with the School Council and the Head of Sixth Form.
 They are charged with organising the prefects, and enforcing school rules.
 They also act as an important bridge between teaching staff and students, relaying information in both directions.